lixilinx/psgd_tf/README.md

 *Reducing the spatial complexity*: PSGD needs more memory than SGD to calculate the Hessian-vector product.
 Still, you can use the numerical method to approximate the Hessian-vector products by only using the graph for gradient calculation.
 This reduces the memory consumption a lot.

 *Parameter 'step' for preconditioner update*: 0.01 works well for most stochastic optimization.
 Yet, it can be significantly larger for mathematical optimization as there is no gradient noise.

-*Parameter '_tiny' for preconditioner update*: used solely to avoid division by zero.
-Just use the smallest positive normal number, e.g., about 1.2e-38 for tf.float32.